bengroneman/erikstewart_jewelry/sub_pages/Home.md

   ##### Erik Stewart Contemporary jewelry with an expression of art, nature, and architecture designed as Art for the Body.

   ##### Erik Stewart Jewelry delivers conceptual form aligned with exquisite detail in design and workmanship.
-header: Erik Stewart Jewelry
+header: erik stewart jewelry
-sub_header: Art For the Body
+sub_header: art for the body.
 body: "<p></p>"

 ---